Pies & Crusts

 |Nana's Tip: For a regular graham cracker crust simply use standard graham crackers (not chocolate).|

-In a large bowl beat egg yolks and condensed milk at high speed for five minutes.
-Gradually drizzle lime juice over egg mixture and continue beating until blended and slightly thickened; beat in zest.
+In a large bowl beat egg yolks and condensed milk at high speed for five minutes while gradually drizzling lime juice over egg mixture.
+Continue beating until blended and slightly thickened; beat in zest near end of 5 minutes of mixing.
 Pour into baked pie shell.

 Bake six minutes at 350° or until surface is barely set, but still jiggles in center.
 Remove from oven set on a wire rack.